enoquetembe/easy-bank-landing-page/docs/project-structure.md

 ## Assets

-The ``src/assets/` directory contains any assets (e.g. images, fonts) used in the application.
+The `src/assets/` directory contains any assets (e.g. images, fonts) used in the application.
 These assets can be accessed directly by the browser.
 For example:

 - `src/assets/logo.png`: the logo image used in the application
 - `src/assets/fonts/OpenSans-Regular.ttf`: the Open Sans font used in the application.

 ## Styles
-The `src/styles` contains all CSS application files to sytle the application Each part must be in a diffent CSS file and must be imported in the CSS index file.
+The `src/styles` contains all CSS application files to sytle the application.
+We are not using any frameworks or libraries to style our application.
+Each part must be in a diffent CSS file and must be imported in the CSS index file.
 For example:

 - The `src/styles/global.css`: The file contains the global CSS styles and utilities used in the application.
 We are not using any framework to style the application.